 “I have never considered a path outside of public service,” Gatheru says.
-“I come from a family full of healthcare providers, so it makes sense that I have always been drawn to serving people through public service.
-The Truman Scholarship will provide me an opportunity to join a community of like-minded, service-oriented individuals who have a deep passion for making the world a better place.”
+“I come from a family full of healthcare providers, so it makes sense that I have always been drawn to serving people through public service.”

 Prior to arriving at UConn, Gatheru spent a year in Thailand as a Kennedy Lugar Youth Exchange and Study (YES) Scholar of the U.S. State Department, an experience that solidified her commitment to culturally competent conservation.
 She has completed internships with the City of Hartford’s Office of Sustainability and the Women’s Earth and Climate Action Network.